 Jobs Results and Job Resources¶

-In order to set the amount of resources that a job uses (i.e. the number of CPUs, the amount of memory, and the number of GPUs), click the settings tab under the current Mission, then scroll down to the Job Resources block and enter the values you want.
+In order to set the amount of resources that a job uses (i.e. the number of CPUs, the amount of memory, and the number of GPUs), click the Resource Finder at the top of the Mission page, set the slider, then click ‘update job resource settings’.

 A global view of all jobs, regardless of what Mission they were launched from, can be seen by clicking the jobs tab.